k-kangas/Java/README.md

 # Java
 List of all my Java projects.
+(Not always up to date)
+- Have yet to upload to GitHub, stay tuned.